- Who We Are

 Equitable access to education leads to greater positive impact on society as a whole.
 Our projects have significantly reduced the maternal mortality and infant mortality rates in the benefitting communities, improved access to education for children and trade training for adolescents with disabilities and they have helped lift whole families out of extreme poverty.SDG 10

-H4BF CAMEROON has a significant experience of working within the 10 regions of Cameroon.
+H4BF CAMEROON has a significant experience and proactive in 5 regions of Cameroon (North West, South West, West, Center and Adamawa Regions of Cameroon).
 These activities have been in various areas that include; children rights and education, health and HIV/ AIDs, livelihoods and micro finance, natural resource management, Disaster risk reduction and climatic change management.

 H4BF is run by a group of young, agile, versatile and enthusiastic young Cameroonians with a 6-man board of directors who are responsible for overseeing and supervising the activities of the organisation.
 There is the executive director who heads the organisation and directs and coordinates her activities and then the programs coordinator who is responsible for managing all project/program activities including all project constraints such as cost, schedule, risk, human resources, quality, procurements and stakeholders.
+H4BF is represented in each community we work by H4BF focal point(person).
+These focal point(persons) are links between the community and H4BF head office.
 Each program within the organigram has a sub-program coordinator who reports directly to the Programs Manager and then field workers who coordinate field activities.
-There is a financial secretary who handles all organisation funds, disbursements and payments.
+There is a financial secretary who handles all organisations funds, disbursements and payments.
 We also have volunteers and interns who are distributed across the various projects and activities of the organisation depending on their stipulated internship objectives.

 We believe in peoples’ participatory approach in all stages of our development initiatives.
 Our strategy is to adopt rural development planning and action programme through study-cum-survey with the active peoples’ participatory approach.